 Listening to The Diaries as I drove up I-5, or folded my laundry, or rode the bus to school—they took me out of the city for a moment.
 They reminded me why I moved to begin with: I want to help tell stories that do that for someone else.

 A practicing artist since he could hold a crayon, Walker is a designer and print maker intent on fostering change in the world.
-After earning his BFA in Experimental Animation from the California Institute of the Arts in 2007, he is happy to call Portland home now.
-When he’s not working at Wieden+Kennedy, he creates the artwork for The Dirtbag Diaries, and finds inspiration while camping, snowshoeing, mountain biking and canoeing.
+After earning his BFA in Experimental Animation from the California Institute of the Arts in 2007, he is happy to call Portland home.
+When he’s not at his studio, Magnetic North, teaching young artisits or creating artwork for The Dirtbag Diaries, he draws inspiration from robots, national parks, fractals, riding bikes and woodblock printing.
 And yes, we call him brother.